Kashagawigamog Lake

 Kashagawigamog Lake is a lake in Haliburton County, Ontario, Canada.
 It is in the "cottage country" area of central Ontario and has many cottages along its shores.
 It is the central lake in a five-lake chain running southwest from the town of Haliburton to as far as Minden.
-Connected to Grass Lake and Head Lake to the east, Soyers Lake to the north, and Canning Lake to the west, the lake is long and narrow.
+Connected to Grass Lake and Head Lake to the northeast, Soyers Lake to the northwest, and Canning Lake to the south, the lake is long and narrow.
 The lake is essentially a widening of the Drag River, which flows from Drag Lake into the chain of lakes at Head Lake and out again at Canning Lake where a dam is controlled by the Trent-Severn Waterway.

 Residents of Kashawigamog Lake are represented by the Lake Kashagawigamog Organization.

 Name

 The name Kashagawigamog is an Anishnaabeg name meaning “lake of long and winding waters.”

 Geography

 The lake is in the Great Lakes Basin with its primary inflow being from the Drag River and the primary outflow controlled by dams is the Burnt River.
 The lake consists of two basins connected by a narrow channel, the southwest basin being a little larger and wider than the northeast basin.
 Most of the shoreline is developed with cottages and resorts, but these are largely hidden from view by deciduous and conifer trees that grow to the water’s edge.
 Granite bedrock surrounding the lake is typically covered by a thin layer of topsoil, with a few rock out-crops and sand beaches across the shore as well.
 There is one notable island known as Puffers Island, which is located in the southwest basin and supports four cottages.